chemoelectric/epr-simulation/README.md

 Thus, in the published papers (such as those by J. S. Bell, John Clauser, etc.) where a ‘local realistic’ solution for EPR-B correlations is reached that is different from what quantum mechanics gives, the authors *definitely* have made errors.
-For the solution from quantum mechanics *is* correct.
+The solution from quantum mechanics *is* correct.

 I will prove that below, by deriving the same expression independently.